All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Case for Phentermine

 At $15 to $30 per month, phentermine is the most affordable option by far.
-For patients who need to lose a small amount of weight and cannot access or afford newer medications, it provides a real (if limited) benefit.
+For patients who need to lose a small amount of weight and can't access or afford newer medications, it provides a real (if limited) benefit.
 Some providers use it as a "bridge" while patients wait for insurance approval of Zepbound or Wegovy.

 The Case Against Phentermine